-Batman Arkham Asylum was a phenomenal game, and I'm pretty sure all the PS3 gamers who could get their hands on this baby thoroughly enjoyed what can definitely be called one of Batman's worst nights EVER.
+Batman Arkham Asylum was a phenomenal game, and all the PS3 gamers who could get their hands on this baby thoroughly enjoyed what can definitely be called one of Batman's worst nights ever.
 Rocksteady Games gets full marks for thinking of everything, from the incredibly addictive narrative to the top-notch voiceovers and brilliant gameplay.
-So why am I bringing this up again?
-Because Rocksteady Games has shown us yet again just how much they love us, by coming out with a PC version of the game, all wrapped in a pretty package with bows, ribbons and shiny, crinkly wrapping paper.
-Feeling festive already, aren't we?
+So why are we bringing this up again?
+Because Rocksteady Games has again come out with a PC version of the game, all wrapped in a pretty package.

 If this is the first time you'll be playing the game, then you're in for a treat with this great-looking game.

-What I don't understand is why I was asked to download a 300 MB update to enable PhysX when the game was delayed by over a month just to implement that very same technology.
+The thing that user won't understand would be, why he/she was asked to download a 300 MB update to enable PhysX when the game was delayed by over a month just to implement that very same technology.
 They should have used that month wisely and sorted out this issue too.
-As always Games for Windows Live feels the need to act up ever so often — some people I know couldn't run the game at all.

 The default mouse and keyboard control scheme isn't conducive for a game like this but thanks to GFWL support you can plug in your wired 360 controller and start playing.